Here you find instructions on how to apply for a study abroad semester or an internship abroad.

 Deadlines to observe

 Students must no later than 15.
-March (exchanges during the Autumn semester) or 1.
-October (exchanges during the Spring semester) apply ZIBAT/EASJ for our approval and support for an exchange abroad.
+March (exchanges during the Autumn semester) or 25.
+September (after this date will depend on partner availability) apply ZIBAT/EASJ for our approval and support for an exchange abroad.
 You apply to your local International Mobility Ambassador.

 In special cases we are flexible regarding the above dates/deadlines especially when it comes to Internships abroad.